boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

  /em:energy-management/em:energy-saving-mode:
  : This leaf specifies the energy saving mode set globally on a device.